 However, if your employer allows remote work or a hybrid model, you can live almost anywhere.
 Alternatively, if you work in downtown Toronto, you can move further West and still have easy access to the Go Train.

 If you have a flexible arrangement, you can find spacious homes north of the city that could be far more affordable that what you have now.
-Whether you make a change or not, your upcoming mortgage renewal gives you the chance to reflect on your life and goals.
+Whatever you decide, your mortgage renewal is a chance to reflect on your goals and make a move that works for your future.